DiffMu/DiffPrivacyInference.jl/docs/src/tutorial/03_flux_dp.md

 import Flux
 ```

-Next, we define a function that initializes a small Flux neural network model.
-It uses stuff imported from the Flux module.
-As we cannot expect that code to be checkable (see [this paragraph](https://github.com/DiffMu/DiffPrivacyInference.jl#how-to-write-checkable-code) on what checkable code needs to look like), we declare this function a so-called *black box* and signify this with the `BlackBox()` annotation.
+Next, we define a function that initializes a small `Flux` neural network model.
+It uses stuff imported from the `Flux` module.
+As we cannot expect that code to be checkable (see the [supported syntax](@ref syntax) on what checkable code needs to look like), we declare this function a so-called [*black box*](@ref blackbox) and signify this with the `BlackBox()` annotation.
 This means the typechecker will ignore the code inside the function body and assume it hase infinite sensitivity in all it's arguments (of which this specimen has none).
-Note that the Flux model is not returned by the function as-is, but wrapped in our `DMModel` type.
+Note that the `Flux` model is not returned by the function as-is, but wrapped in our [`DMModel`](@ref) type.
 It's really just a plain wrapper, but as you cannot access it's content in checkable code, this allows us to control what you do with your model in the part of the program that is relevant for analysis.
 ```julia
 function init_model() :: BlackBox()
  DMModel(Flux.Chain(